jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/dashboard/quickSend/quickSend.rst

 How to fill fields by Sender role on Quick-send editor?
 =======================================================

 If user selected "I want to sign an envelope" option in quick-send, he is able to add fields assigned to Sender and fill them in.
-Next fields can be filled in by Sender: Text, Number, Currency, Date and time, Choice, Checkbox, Dropdown, Dictionary, Lookup, Duplicate, Formula, QR/barcode, and Signature.
+Next fields can be filled in by Sender: Text, Number, Currency, Date, Choice, Checkbox, Dropdown, Dictionary, Lookup, Duplicate, Formula, QR/barcode, and Signature.
 There are two ways how to enter data into fields:

 1. Fill data inside field properties.
 This option is available for all fields from the list above
 2. Draw a signature by clicking the signature field
 3. Fill data by double-clicking the field.
-This option is available for the following fields: Text, Number, Currency, Date and time, Choice, Checkbox and QR/barcode
+This option is available for the following fields: Text, Number, Currency, Date, Choice, Checkbox and QR/barcode

 - By double-clicking the Text, Number or Currency fields, edit mode of the field will be activated and user will be able to enter data in the field
-- By double-clicking the Date and time or QR/barcode (if data code content is selected) fields, modal window will be opened and user will be able to select or filll in required data
+- By double-clicking the Date or QR/barcode (if data code content is selected) fields, modal window will be opened and user will be able to select or filll in required data
 - By double-clicking the Choice option or Checkbox, it will be marked as selected

 How to import embedded PDF fields?